NewcastleRSE-Training/carpentries-python-exercises-2/index.md

 <details>
 <summary>Solution
 </summary>
-C gets printed because other's aren't true
+C gets printed because none of the other statements are true
 </details>

 ## Exercise 7.2 What is truth?